HOME WISE Uranium Project > Radiation >

 Depleted UF6

-The waste product from the enrichment process is depleted in uranium-235, it is therefore referred to as "depleted uranium".
-Typical concentrations of U-235 in depleted uranium (the "tails assay") are 0.2 to 0.3 weight-percent; that is around 30 - 40% of its concentration in natural uranium.
-The concentration of uranium-234 is depleted to an even lower ratio, according to its lower atomic weight.
+The waste product from the enrichment process is depleted in U-235, it is therefore referred to as "depleted uranium".
+Typical concentrations of U-235 in depleted uranium (the tails assay) are 0.2 to 0.3 weight-percent; that is around 30 - 40% of its concentration in natural uranium.
+The concentration of U-234 is depleted to an even lower ratio, according to its lower atomic weight.

 The tails assay is a parameter that can be adjusted to economical needs, depending on the cost of fresh natural uranium and on the enrichment cost (expressed in $ per separative work unit - SWU).

-> See graphs: Cost balance of uranium enrichment new window · Optimal tails assay new window
+> See graphs: Cost balance of uranium enrichment · Optimal tails assay

 (Note: feed cost includes uranium price plus conversion cost)